- Cloud Computing: Why Businesses Are Adopting It - March 1, 2012

 Unlike more traditional software applications purchased at a retail outlet or electronics store and installed on an individual computer or network, cloud applications are accessible in the same manner as any Web site.
 This means that the software and accompanying data can be utilized from any Internet-connected device, such as a laptop computer or a smartphone.
 An owner, operator or his or her staff need not be in the office or on-site to utilize the software.
 They can be on the road, at home or from any other location and completely access the program, without any limitations or having to dial into a secure network.

-So, accessibility is the most important reason why owners and operators adopt cloud technology into their businesses.
+So, accessibility is the most important reason why owners and operators adopt cloud computing into their businesses.
 But what about the other concerns that some may have, like security, ease-of-use and price?

 Fortunately, most dependable and established cloud technology providers have gone above and beyond in addressing these issues.